itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Never settle.
 Challenge your mind, evolve your views. #Motivation #Optimism
 * Always look at what you have left.
 Never look at what you have lost. #Optimism #Motivation
 * It's not what we do once in a while that shapes our lives, but what we do consistently. #Motivation #Consistent
-* When you don't react, you win.
-Stay in control, do not give them what they are looking for. #Motivation #Reaction #Advice #Challenges #Relationship
 * No matter how many times teeth bite the tongue .
 They still stay and work together .
 That is the spirit of forgiveness and relationship. #Motivation #Relationship
 * When you truly care, you won't give up.
 You won't abandon.
 You won't stop.
 You'll keep going, no matter what. #Motivation #SUCCESS #Determination #Focus
 * Take failures as stepping stones.
 A little brave step in right direction can change your life for better. #Advice #Life #Motivation